 In the event that we transfer your personal information to a third party in Canada or across borders for processing, we contractually require such third party to protect your personal information in a manner consistent with our privacy safeguarding measures, subject to the law in the third party jurisdiction.

 Your consent and how you may withdraw it:

-Where your consent is required for credit information to be reported to Equifax or received from Equifax, such consent is obtained from you by the source (e.g., credit grantor).
-You may request a free copy of your credit file from Equifax for a full list of companies that have accessed your credit file and that are reporting information to Equifax.
+Where your consent is required for credit information to be reported to ECC or received from Equifax, such consent is obtained from you by the source (e.g., credit grantor).
+You may request a free copy of your credit file from ECC for a full list of companies that have accessed your credit file and that are reporting information to ECC.
 Please note that withdrawing your consent may affect your ability to continue to receive certain products and services from these companies.

 If you have a question or concern, let us know: